-The north-east corner of the Province, east of the Cordillera, belongs to the great plains region and is underlain chiefly by sedimentary rocks of Mesozoic age.
-Fine deposits of coal are known to occur in this area and it is possible that gas and oil may be discovered.
+The north-eastern corner of the Province, east of the Cordillera, belongs to the Great Plains region and is underlain chiefly by sedimentary rocks of Mesozoic age.
+Fine deposits of coal are known to occur in this area, some gas has been discovered and it is possible that oil may be discovered.
 Igneous rocks are not known to occur and therefore it is not to be expected that metalliferous deposits associated with them are likely to exist.
-It is possible that, besides coal, deposits of nonmetallic minerals associated with sedimentary rocks may be discovered.
+It is possible that, besides coal, deposits of non-metallic minerals associated with sedimentary rocks may be discovered.